-The main advantage of such a two-step weighting procedure (for grounds motion models and tectonic groups) is that it yields smooth and regionally variable ground motion predictions, thus avoiding sharp variations between neighboring tectonic environments.
+The main advantage of such two-step procedure is that it yields smooth and regionally variable ground motion predictions, thus avoiding sharp variations between neighboring tectonic environments.
 Moreover, additional and/or different ground motion models or intermediate weighting (e.g., between AS and DS in TRT4) can be easily included by preserving the developed rationale for tectonic regionalization.

 Figure 25.
-Comparison of ground motion distance attenuation for the view selected prediction models for different magnitudes (columns) and intensity measure types (rows).
-The typical ground motion deflection due Moho interface refraction is clearly visible at around 100km in the SC crust models.
+Comparison of ground motion distance attenuation for the view selected prediction models at different magnitudes (columns) and intensity measure types (rows).